 - In the event that your property is damaged during a storm, be aware of unlicensed contractors.
 Make sure to verify that all potential contractors working on your home are properly licensed, insured, and qualified by the State of Florida, and that all appropriate building permits are obtained.

 - The City of Doral has contractors on standby ready to assist with clean-up and debris removal on City public roads.
 This will allow first responders to have unimpeded access in case of emergencies.
-In a continued effort to protect residents and business owners, the Code Compliance Department will be aggressively investigating and enforcing all reports of illegal contracting work performed in the City.
+In a continued effort to protect residents and business owners, the Code Compliance Department will be aggressively investigating all reports of illegal contracting work performed in the City.

 |Weather Rumor Control Hotlines:|